Skip to Content

 Can we talk about candy bar prices these days?
 Politicians love to rant about the cost of a dozen eggs, but the worst and most persistent inflation since the pandemic has been in Snickers bars.
 For the longest time you could get one for 99 cents.
 Now the vending machine in my building has them for $2.35!
 (Did I still buy one?
 Of course.)
 When will politicians and the media stop giving Big Candy Bar a pass?

 Kamala is currently running a bunch of ads that address this.
 Every spot is THE COST OF SHIT IS TOO DAMN HIGH!, followed by Kamala telling the audience she’ll reduce the cost of living in America by $4,000 if elected.
 They’re very big on that $4,000 number.
-I guess it’s a round-enough number for most Americans to grasp, so they took it and ran with it.
+I guess it’s a round enough number for most Americans to grasp, so they took it and ran with it.

-I have not purchased a regular candy bar in ages, because I graduated to the gourmet candy bar aisle: Ghirardelli, Lindt, Chocolove, Eric’s Fair Trade Vegan Coca Nib Bar, and what have you.
+I have not purchased a regular candy bar in ages, because I graduated to the gourmet candy bar aisle: Ghirardelli, Lindt, Chocolove, Eric’s Fair Trade Vegan Cocoa Nib Bar, and what have you.
 I love that section of the grocery store, and could stare at those bars for an hour before grabbing a half dozen Salted Almond Butter Chocoloves and throwing them in my cart.
 They even made Reese’s bars for that section.
 Reese’s was like, “Hey!
 We can cost $5 too!”
 Does that price offend me?
 Yes.
 Would I house an upscale Reese’s bar?
 In five seconds.

 As such, I have lost any firm grasp on what a normal candy bar should cost in 2024.
 Fuck, I don’t know what anything should cost anymore.
 I am Lucille Bluth now.
 Someone will charge me $10 for a banana and I’ll just go along with it.